A tetrahedral mesh is a standard tool used to generate structured and unstructured meshes.

 Example of a mixed mesh style applied to watercraft

-No matter what type of simulation you need to perform, you can compare results from hexahedral mesh vs. tetrahedral mesh models using the meshing tools in Pointwise and the complete set of fluid dynamics analysis and simulation tools in Omnis 3D Solver from Cadence.
+No matter what type of simulation you need to perform, you can compare results from hexahedral mesh vs. tetrahedral mesh models using the meshing tools in Pointwise and the complete set of fluid dynamics analysis and simulation tools in Fidelity from Cadence.
+You can rely on the utmost in mesh quality and structure for tetrahedral shape or tetrahderal arrangement and hexahedral arrangement.
 These two applications give systems designers everything they need to build and run CFD simulations with modern numerical approaches.